-What's happening in Iran?
+What's happening in Iran? - CBBC Newsround

+You can find out more about the deal and why it is so significant that the US has pulled out of it by clicking here.

+Even without restrictions placed on the country, life in Iran is difficult for many people and there has been a lot of tension.
-Thousands of people have taken to the streets in the Middle Eastern country of Iran to protest against the country's government.

-They are the largest anti-government protests to have taken place in the country since 2009.
+In January 2018, thousands of people took to the streets in the Middle Eastern country of Iran to protest against the country's government.
+They were the largest anti-government protests to have taken place in the country since 2009.

-The unrest started on Thursday 28 December in the north-eastern city of Mashhad - Iran's second biggest city - but within a day, the protests had spread across the country.
+The unrest started on Thursday, 28 December 2017 in the north-eastern city of Mashhad - Iran's second biggest city.
+Within a day, the protests had spread across the country.

 On 3 January, the head of Iran's security service the Revolutionary Guards declared the protests had been defeated.

-But why did they start in the first place?
-Why are some people in Iran unhappy?

-In order to explain this, it is necessary to understand a bit about the country's background and some recent events that have led to what is happening today.
+In order to understand why there has been unrest in Iran, it is necessary to understand a bit about the country's background and recent events that have led to the current situation.

 Iran is ruled in a different way to many other countries.